MischaU8/yumyum/curves/2d-boolean-union-curves_SBZtrTiTcYY.md

-generate a 2d Boolean Union result by selecting the faces and pressing shift d on the keyboard this can be a quick way to generate more complex shapes oh look at the time okay
+generate a 2d Boolean Union result by selecting the faces and pressing shift d on the keyboard this can be a quick way to generate more complex shapes